FAQs

 How do I account for income from a rental Property?

-Income from Rental properties is entered into the Side Income tab.
-Rename one of the example columns as needed and enter the after-tax rent each month.
-Rental income can also be accounted for in the Property tab in the Net Rent Profit To Date($) row, which will feed into your overall return values.
+Enter rental income in the Side Income tab.
+Rename one of the example columns and enter the after-tax rent received each month.
+You can also record rental income in the Property tab in the "Net Rent Profit To Date($)" row, which will contribute to your overall return calculations.

 Investments